Soba Draining Basket “Sobafuri” with Handle / Madake Bamboo / Ibaraki-JPN 330604-1

 Check "How to care" page here

-Some people also use it simply for draining soba noodles, or as a tool to scoop up remaining noodles from the pot.
+Some people also use it simply for draining soba noodles.

-This artisan has worked with bamboo since his youth,
+The craftsman who made this has been working with bamboo since his youth,

-and even now—well into his 90s—he continues to devote himself wholeheartedly to the craft each day.
+and even now, in his nineties, he continues to devote himself energetically to the craft every day.

-This soba furi, crafted by such a skilled artisan, is made entirely from madake bamboo.
+The sobafuri made by such a craftsman is crafted from madake bamboo.

-this one is made using only natural materials—madake bamboo and rattan.
+but this one is finished using only madake bamboo and rattan.

-In professional kitchens, stainless steel strainers are commonly used due to their productivity, durability, and lower cost.
+stainless-steel tools are commonly used for their productivity, durability, and low cost.

 In a busy kitchen, where soba noodles are drained repeatedly throughout the day,

-If you are interested in ordering a larger quantity, please feel free to contact us directly.
+If you require a larger quantity for professional use, please feel free to contact us.

 Bamboo Artisans of Ibaraki